estavros/http-client/README.md

 ## 📌 Notes

 - This version supports only **plaintext HTTP (port 80)**.
 - HTTPS requires TLS and is not included in this minimal example.
-- Intended for educational or debugging use rather than production environments.

 ---